 - Minimum two ocean crossings.
 Our guys know their offshore sailing;

 - Minimum two seasons working with The Yacht Week.
 Our guys know how to have fun;

 - Minimum two seasons working together.
 The bond between instructors is strong and the banter is real.

-Working as skippers, lead skippers, route managers and instructors with The Yacht Week forms a bond that translates into the awesome culture everyone who has sailed with us talks about.
+Working as skippers, lead skippers, route managers and instructors with The Yacht Week and The BucketLust forms a bond that translates into the awesome culture everyone who has sailed with us talks about.
 For some other reasons to choose us, check out this page.

 James Kell, Founder